Compass Rose

 astride a swallow’s back.

-The swallow seems alarmed to feel the touch
+The swallow seems alarmed

-of hoof upon its shoulder,
+upon its shoulder…

-while the horse gasps with the sense
+the horse gasps with sense

 of flight on top of flight.

-A ceramist on a wooden stool at a potter’s wheel
+A ceramist on a wooden stool

 of soft white clay from Kao-Lin.